Yes. Its a yurt… its a round house… get it?

 UPDATE (8/24): Blizzard nerfed the trait less than 24 hours after this article was written.
 All of the info in this article and the main guide has been updated.

-UPDATE (9/17): It has just been announced that Swift Roundhouse will be nerfed by 55% on the weekly reset.
-More info will be here soon, but it should be safe to assume that the playstyle is dead and the rest of this article is irrelevant.
+UPDATE (9/17): It has just been announced that Swift Roundhouse was to be nerfed by 55% on the weekly reset.
+The playstyle is dead and the rest of this article is irrelevant.

 What is Happening